emer/axon/chans/README.md

 It has two state variables, M (v-gated opening) and H (v-gated closing), which integrate with fast and slow time constants, respectively.
 H relatively quickly hits an asymptotic level of inactivation for sustained activity patterns.
 See AKsParams for a much simpler version that works fine when full AP-like spikes are not simulated, as in our standard axon models.

-# K+ channels that drive adaptation: KNa, M-type mAHP, CaK, sAHP
+# K+ channels that drive adaptation: KNa, M-type mAHP, sAHP, CaK

 There are multiple types of K+ channels that contribute to *adaptation* -- slowing of the rate of spiking over time for a constant excitatory input [(Dwivedi & Bhalla, 2021)](#references).
 This is a critical property of neurons, to make them responsive to changes --- constants are filtered out.
 Somehow, the computational modeling community, and perhaps the broader neuroscience world as well, has focused on calcium-gated K channels, and not the sodium-gated ones.
 However, the Na+ gated ones are much simpler to implement, and have been clearly demonstrated to underlie a significant proportion of the observed adaptation dynamic, so they are the primary form of adaptation implemented in the axon base neuron.